Andowna9/llm-zoomcamp/02-vector-search/notes.md

 ### Visualizing Vectors

-The vector space and closeness of data points (colored by course) can be visualized using the UI with this query:
+The vector space (2D projection) and closeness of data points (colored by course) can be visualized using the UI with this query:
 ```json
 {
   "limit": 948,